Does Rubbing Alcohol Kill Bed Bugs? (Here’s the Truth)

 Get a free quote from top pest control companies in your area.

-Changing the sheets daily and running them through a high-temperature dryer may also help against fertile adults so fewer new bed bug eggs get laid.
+Changing the bed sheets daily and running them through a dryer on its highest heat setting may also help against fertile adult bed bugs so fewer new eggs get laid.

 Witch Hazel and Bug Bites

 While there’s some evidence to suggest witch hazel can kill bed bugs, there’s no hard proof.
-Instead, the active ingredient of witch hazel (tannin) works best as a means to treat bed bug bites.
+However, the active ingredient of witch hazel (tannin) works wonders as a means to treat bed bug bites.

-Note that the store-bought version of witch hazel is greatly diluted, so it won’t be very effective as a repellent.
+Please note that the store-bought version of witch hazel is greatly diluted, so it won’t be very effective even as a repellent.
 Buy a stronger version online or through a medical outlet when planning to use it for this purpose.

 See Also: 9 Effective Ways to Kill Dust Mites